-- A. Foreign athletes (US Citizens residing in a foreign country or non-US Citizens): Foreign athletes who have competitive experience outside the US and now reside in the US are eligible to petition by submitting a formal written request to the Regional Development Program Committee Chairman for entry into the Development Program at Level 8 or above or the State Administrative Committee Chairman for Level 7 or below.
+- A. Foreign athletes (US Citizens residing in a foreign country or non-US Citizens): Foreign athletes who have competitive experience outside the US and now reside in the US are eligible to petition by submitting a formal written request to the RDPCC for entry into the Development Program at Level 8 or above or the SACC for Level 7 or below.
 The petition must be accompanied by a video that demonstrates the skill level for which she is submitting the petition and proof of residency outside the US. - 1.
-Non-U.S. citizen athletes who are living in the United States and training in a U.S. gymnastics club are eligible to compete and receive awards for all USA Gymnastics Development Program sanctioned events, including State, Regional, East/West, and National Championships. - a.
-If a non-citizen athlete places in the top four (4) All-Around at Development Program National Championships, she will receive the award for her AA placement; however, she is not eligible to become a member of the Development Program National Team.
+Non-U.S. citizen athletes who are living in the United States and training in a U.S. gymnastics club are eligible to compete and receive awards for all USA Gymnastics Development Program sanctioned events, including State, Regional, Eastern/Western, and National Championships. - If a non-citizen athlete places in the top four (4) All-around at Development Program National Championships, she will receive the award for her AA placement; however, she is not eligible to become a member of the Development Program National Team.
 In this instance, the next US citizen in rank order will be placed on the Development Program National Team. - 2.
-Foreign athletes (those that reside and/or train in another country) are eligible for individual as well as Team awards at any Invitational competition that has secured a foreign sanction from USA Gymnastics. - B. Foreign Elite athletes who have represented a foreign country and Foreign Elite National Team Members (current or former): A non-US citizen Elite gymnast residing in the US who wants to compete in the Development Program and who is currently named to, has previously competed for, or has represented a foreign national team, must petition to enter the Development Program by sending a formal written request and proof of citizenship (driver's license, birth certificate, passport) to the National Development Program Committee Chair.
-In addition to the formal request, the athlete must request documentation be sent to the Vice President of Women's Program at USA Gymnastics directly from the country's federation in which she has competed, granting the athlete permission to compete in the Development Program for the US Club. - 1.
+Foreign athletes (those that reside and/or train in another country) are eligible for individual as well as team awards at any Invitational competition that has secured a foreign sanction from USA Gymnastics. - B. Foreign Elite athletes who have represented a foreign country and Foreign Elite National Team Members (current or former): A non-US citizen Elite gymnast residing in the US who wants to compete in the Development Program and who is currently named to, has previously competed for, or has represented a foreign national team, must petition to enter the Development Program by sending a formal written request and proof of citizenship (driver's license, birth certificate, passport) to the NDPCC.
+In addition to the formal request, the athlete must request documentation be sent to the Vice President of Women's Program (aheffernon@usagym.org) at USA Gymnastics directly from the country's federation in which she has competed, granting the athlete permission to compete in the Development Program for the US Club. - 1.
 The two-step process must be completed before the athlete's scores achieved in the Development Program are valid for any qualifying purposes. - 2.
-Once proper documentation has been received by USA Gymnastics, the athlete may compete in the Development Program and represent her club up to, and including Regional Championships for the current competitive season. - 3.
-For the athlete to remain eligible to compete in the Development Program, this process must be completed annually. - 4.
-An Elite gymnast residing in the US who is a US Citizen or has retained a green card (demonstrating intent to become a US Citizen) and who wants to compete in the Development Program and who is currently named to, has previously competed for, or has represented a foreign national team, she must petition to enter the Development Program by sending a formal written request to the National Development Program Committee Chair.
-In addition to the formal request, the athlete must request documentation be sent to the Vice President of Women's Program at USA Gymnastics directly from the country's federation in which she has competed, granting the athlete permission to compete in the Development Program for the US Club. - a.
-The two-step process must be completed before the athlete's scores achieved in the Development Program are valid for any qualifying purposes. - b.
-Once proper documentation has been received by USA Gymnastics, the athlete may compete in the Development Program and represent her club up to and including East/West Championships and National Championships. - c.
-If the athlete has a green card but is not yet a US Citizen, and places in the top four (4) All-Around at the Development Program National Championships, she will receive the award for her AA placement; however, she is not eligible to become a member of the Development Program National Team.
-In this instance, the next US citizen in rank order will be placed on the Development Program National Team.
+Once proper documentation has been received by USA Gymnastics, the athlete may compete in the Development Program and represent her club up to and including Regional Championships for the current competitive season. - 3.
+For the athlete to remain eligible to compete in the Development Program, this process must be completed annually.